-^{380.} Bell, Racial Realism, supra note 94, at 378; Bell, Racism is Here to Stay, supra note 12, at 92 (same).
+368Bell, Racial Realism, supra note 87, at 378; Bell, Racism is Here to Stay, supra note 12, at 92 (same).

-^{381.} See, e.g., BELL, AFROLANTICA LEGACIES, supra note 15, at xiii ("The righteous must rely on their faith and champion justice even in a seemingly lost cause."); BELL, AND WE ARE NOT SAVED, supra note †, at 196 ("[Y]ou . . . are looking for a third approach militant enough to meet the reality of our condition and yet humane enough to equate with the religious faith that helped sustain us through so many bad times."); BELL, GOSPEL CHOIRS, supra note 26, at 11 ("We need a foundation for new tactics that speaks directly to today's crisis, one that also encompasses the vehicles of faith and steadfastness that have served us so well in past struggles.").
+369See, e.g., BELL, AFROLANTICA LEGACIES, supra note 15, at xiii ("The righteous must rely on their faith and champion justice even in a seemingly lost cause."); BELL, GOSPEL CHOIRS, supra note 20, at 11 ("We need a foundation for new tactics that speaks directly to today's crisis, one that also encompasses the vehicles of faith and steadfastness that have served us so well in past struggles."); BELL, AND WE ARE NOT SAVED, supra note , at 196 ("[Y]ou . . . are looking for a third approach militant enough to meet the reality of our condition and yet humane enough to equate with the religious faith that helped sustain us through so many bad times.").

-^{382.} See Bell, Public Education for Black Children, supra note 42, at 37 ("[N]either hope nor faith can make the impossible real.").
+370See Bell, Public Education for Black Children, supra note 36, at 37 ("[N]either hope nor faith can make the impossible real.").

-^{383.} See supra text accompanying note 328.
-Recall the importance of this humility in Niebuhr also: "[W]e cannot purge ourselves of the sin and guilt in which we are involved by the moral ambiguities of politics "2 NIEBUHR, NATURE AND DESTINY OF MAN, supra note 3, at 284.
+371See supra text accompanying note 316.
+Recall the importance of this humility in Niebuhr also: "[W]e cannot purge ourselves of the sin and guilt in which we are involved by the moral ambiguities of politics" 2 NIEBUHR, NATURE AND DESTINY OF MAN, supra note 3, at 284.

-^{384.} Bell's approach can then be described as utopian.
-See Bell, And We Are Not Saved, supra note †, at 255 (advocating a "utopian" "Third Way"); gf.
-Williams, The Alchemy of Race and Rights, supra note 370, at 154 (discussing the "moral utopianism with which [B]lacks regard rights").
+372Bell's approach can then be described as utopian.
+See BELL, AND WE ARE NOT SAVED, supra note , at 255 (advocating a "utopian" "Third Way").
+Cf. WILLIAMS, THE ALCHEMY OF RACE AND RIGHTS, supra note 358, at 254 (discussing the "moral utopianism with which blacks regard rights").
 But it is utopian in the careful sense described earlier as the "exploration of the possible," not as escape or "the completely unrealizable."
-See supra note 157 (quoting Ricoeur, Lectures on Ideology and Utopia, supra note 157, at 310).
+See supra note 149 (quoting RICOEUR, LECTURES ON IDEOLOGY AND UTOPIA, supra note 149, at 310).
 When this approach retains its humility, it also avoids Niebuhr's criticism of utopian ideologies such as communism, which he argued "fail[ed] to acknowledge the perennial moral contradictions on every level of historical advance."
-Niebuhr, Christian Realism and Political Problems, supra note 346, at 37-38.
+NIEBUHR, CHRISTIAN REALISM AND POLITICAL PROBLEMS, supra note 334, at 37-38 (previously quoted supra at text accompanying note 334).

-And they share as well a confidence in the transcendence of meaning.
-For each, "[b]oth the majesty and tragedy of human life"385 far exceed the liberal portrayal of human existence.
+the majesty and tragedy of human life"373 far exceed the liberal portrayal of human existence.
 And for each, the interrelation of sin and action or of racism and action remains paradoxical.
-Each seems to suggest, though, "that a rationally irresolvable contradiction may point to a truth which logic cannot contain."386 As throughout, the issue for us is less one of ontology than of experience.
+Each seems to suggest, though, "that a rationally irresolvable contradiction may point to a truth which logic cannot contain."374 As throughout, the issue is less one of ontology than of experience.
 Niebuhr's portrayal of the experienced interrelation of sin and freedom seems to illuminate the experienced interrelation of racism and action.
 Diminution of the tension in either of these interrelations will fail to capture the veracity of their tensions and of the paradoxical experiences they describe.

 The lessons Niebuhr and Bell provide are both substantive and methodological.
 Substantively, they contend that human existence is comprised of seemingly deep structures.
-Their assertion of these deep structures challenges certain contemporary norms, particularly those that maintain that human values are plastic, simply social constructions that are nonfoundational, caught within the boundaries of particular cultures.387 The deep structures asserted in Bell and Niebuhr-structures of both good and evil-break these boundaries and contest nonfoundationalism.
-Human existence is not simply a "blank slate," 388 with which we are free to do as we choose.
-One of the great contributions of Bell and the larger project of critical race theory of which he is a member is their criticism of nonfoundationalism in law.389 Against the claim of some in critical legal studies that "rights" are but social constructions that society can decide to grant or to take away,390 critical race theory argues that "rights" characterize something more fundamental-a "truth," a "'really-out-there' object[],"391 "a 'real' reality out there" 392-that provides an anchor, something that can
+Their assertion of these deep structures challenges certain contemporary norms, particularly those that maintain that human values are simply plastic, simply social constructions that are nonfoundational, caught within the boundaries of particular cultures.
+The deep structures asserted in Bell and Niebuhr-deep structures of good and evil-both break these boundaries and contest nonfoundationalism.
+Human existence is not simply a "blank slate," with which we are free to do as we choose.
+One of the great contributions of Bell and the larger project of critical race theory of which he is a member is their criticism of nonfoundationalism in law.